aribow627/swe2.0-workshop-code/BACKEND/2-HASH/ReadMe.md

 ## Objectives - what are we going to learn today?

-- An overview of how we can protect data []
 - Encoding, Encryption, Hashing []
 - What is Hashing? []
 - Why Hashing? []